Iridium40/rogersoptimalhealth/README.md

 The website includes a newsletter subscription feature that integrates with:

-### Resend (Email Delivery)
+### Resend (Email Delivery & Contact Management)
 1. Sign up for a [Resend](https://resend.com) account
 2. Create an API key in your Resend dashboard
+3. Create an audience for your newsletter subscribers
-3. Add your API key to the environment variables as `RESEND_API_KEY`
+4. Add your API key and audience ID to the environment variables:
+   - `RESEND_API_KEY` - Your Resend API key
+   - `RESEND_AUDIENCE_ID` - Your audience ID for newsletter subscribers
-4. Verify your sending domain in Resend (currently configured for `hello@rogersoptimalhealth.com`)
+5. Verify your sending domain in Resend (currently configured for `hello@rogersoptimalhealth.com`)

 ### Contact Management
-Contact information is managed through Resend's email service.
-New newsletter subscribers will receive a welcome email and their information will be logged for future reference.
+Contact information is managed through Resend's audience system.
+New newsletter subscribers are automatically added to your Resend audience and receive a welcome email.

 ## Environment Variables